 YSlow is a browser plugin that lets you track the performance of any site you’re currently visiting.
 It doesn’t give you the actual load time, but it does break down over 20 different performance cues.
 This can help you compare other competitors site’s within your niche to see how your site stands up.

-Options for Speeding Up Your WordPress Site
+Options to Enhance Your WordPress Site Performance

 Once you have a clear idea of how your site is performing, you can begin to improve it.
 Below you’ll find a few of the most common slow loading page culprits and what you can do to fix them.

 The cheapest hosting solution is never the best choice for high website performance.
 Cheaper hosting usually doesn’t have the dedicated bandwidth to cater to every detail of your WordPress site (this is one of the ways they keep their costs in check to offer you those crazy low prices).

 Shared hosting can still cover all your site’s needs; you just have to do your research first.
 If you’re looking for a dedicated WordPress hosting service, any of the following are great choices: